embedly/embedly-docs/endpoints/response.rst

 Response Types
 --------------
 Response types are different then oEmbed types.
 They closely follow the mimetype for a given resource.
-They are as follows.
+They are as follows:

 ``html``
     The most common response.
 The resource is an ``html`` document.